antonmry/galiglobal/src/jbake/content/blog/2021/20210313-The-principal-role.md

 busy so they take shortcuts: decide now, explain to the team later.
 It's hard to deal with this because it's an organization issue. **Managers should focus on people, engineers on systems.
 Processes should be the common ground.**

-Another problem with managers is career progression.
-If they see Principals as competitors the relation can suffer.
-If they use their technical background as a weapon to deal with politics, **principals are a thread**.
-I have seen very weird executive meetings discussing deep technical things who nobody in the room really understand.
-This is again, an organization problem.
-I deal with it explaining from the very beginning I don't want their role.
-This seems to work but it takes time to build that trustiness. **Politics are hard and very harmful for organizations**.

 ## Don't be a hero